THE BATTLE OF UHUD

 [20] Al Isti’ab, 1/206.

-[21] One of the leaders of the apostates in Bahrain, he was the brother of Qays ibn Tha’labah.
+[21] One of the leaders of the apostates in Bahrain.
+He was the brother of Qais ibn Tha’labah.
 His followers included people from the Banu Bakr ibn Wa’il and others.
-See: al Tabari, 3/304.
+See Tarikh al Tabari, 3/304.

 [24] Refer to Ibn Sa’d (al Tabaqat, 5/549): Sariyah ibn ‘Amr.